Only "Old Men" Are Going Into Battle: Colorization

 Initially, Leonid Bykov wanted to make a film in color, but he was not given the then scarce color film.
 However, after reviewing the final version, Bykov decided that the black-and-white version of the film turned out to be more realistic.

 By 2009, the film was colorized and restored, the military chronicle in the film was cleaned of scratches and color was also given to it.
-The director of the colorization is Igor Lopatenok.
+The director of the colorization is Igor Lopatonok.
 During colorization, nothing was removed or added.
-"The picture before the frame corresponds to the source material,— I. Lopatenok emphasized.
+"The picture before the frame corresponds to the source material,— I. Lopatonok emphasized.
 "I am legally responsible for this".
 When colorizing, they tried to reproduce the colors of the Soviet film of 1973.
 The specific complexity of the picture was represented by the abundance of shades of green (up to 27 in one frame).
 In addition, 60% of the finished work had to be redone due to incorrect clearance on the shoulder straps of the pilots' field uniforms.

 In 2009 a colorized version was released for TV and DVD.
 The premiere took place on Channel One Russia and Ukraine TV channel on May 9, 2009 in honor of Victory Day.
 A screening of the film for veterans was also held at the cinema of the Dovzhenko Film Studio.
 The release resulted in a legal battle in Ukrainian courts between the copyright owners, Leonid Bykov's daughter and Ukrainian Dovzhenko Film Studios, and the company behind the colorization, as the copyright owners claim that the colorization has been done against the wishes of Bykov, who intentionally chose to do the film in black and white, in order to match newly shot scenes with the newsreel material in the film.
 In May 2011, the District Court of Kyiv ruled that the colorization was a breach of copyright and that the colorized version can't be shown or rented in Ukraine.
 The director re-worked the film's script to suit being shot in black and white after being denied color film stock on the grounds that color film was reserved for films about socialist realism.